BoscoHan/ECE493/README.md

-## Installation (guide for Linux and OSX, for Windows please look online for instructions)
+## Installation (guide for Linux and OSX, for Windows please look online for instructions for the respective packages indicated here)

+You need a version of python that is > 3.5 and < 3.8 installed in your machine.
+If you have other versions installed, you can have parallel installations, but use the python between 3.5 and 3.8.

 First clone the repo,